Fgeeha/nanocell-csv/README.md

 **Give feedback: missing features & bugs** - Nanocell-csv still has a bit to go before being stable and mature.
 Help us get there faster by reporting on the github issue tracker.

-**Submit pull requests** - To whom it may concern, you know what I'm talking about 😉.